 Meeting FDA FSMA food packaging compliance requirements hinges on three pillars: accurate labeling, verified materials, and controlled manufacturing.
 Labeling errors are the most visible failure, but material and process flaws pose the greater safety risk.

 For labeling, regulations like the Food Allergen Labeling and Consumer Protection Act (FALCPA) are table stakes.
+For FDA FSMA food packaging compliance requirements applications, this is especially relevant.
 The 2026 challenge is managing these across multiple regions.
 For a recent beverage client, we produced 12 regional label variants for the US and EU.
 Using digital printing on pre-approved, food-grade C1S board allowed for efficient, compliant short runs of 5,000 units each without cross-contamination risks common in plate changes.

 Material compliance is defined by the Code of Federal Regulations.
+For FDA FSMA food packaging compliance requirements applications, this is especially relevant.
 For direct food contact (like a primary package), you need materials compliant with 21 CFR 174-178.
 For indirect contact (like a secondary carton), the bar is lower but still requires adherence to Good Manufacturing Practices (GMP).
 A critical detail we enforce: all food-grade inks must have migration testing conducted by a third-party lab like SGS or Eurofins, not just a manufacturer's certificate of compliance.

 of packaging-related FDA audit observations in 2023 cited inadequate documentation for food contact substances.